opentok/misc-opentok-accelerators/iOS/README.md

 1. Install Xcode version 5 or later.
 2. Download the [TokBox Common Accelerator Session Pack](https://github.com/opentok/acc-pack-common).
-3. Download the **Annotations with Screensharing Accelerator Pack framework** provided by TokBox.
+3. Download the **Screensharing with Annotations Accelerator Pack framework** provided by TokBox.
 4. Review the [OpenTok iOS SDK Requirements](https://tokbox.com/developer/sdks/ios/).
 5. Your app will need a **Session ID**, **Token**, and **API Key**, which you can get at the [OpenTok Developer Dashboard](https://dashboard.tokbox.com/).